 In the morning of the 2nd day we continue our trip by entering the large valley of Nong Khatae.
 Down in the valley we are surrounded by 3 big and imposing mountains: Doi Chiang Dao in the back, Doi Nong Khatae on the left and Doi Nang Non, the sleeping lady mountain and our objective, in the front.
 It’s one of the best places we know to observe the high mountains of Thailand and no other tourists have never heard of it.

 After a wonderful way up in the jungle across large rocky boulders, we enter deeply in the valley of Nong Khatae and say good bye to the Doi Chiang Dao massif that offers us its best side.
 We reach a very remote and poor Lisu village at the foothill of Doi Nang Non, our next objective.

-The way up to Doi Nang Non is steep and narrow and offers at the top a great view on the valley and the small Lahu village.
-We pass on areas near the summit that were famous previously for poppies crops before tackling a long way down until the Thai village of Ban Tham, our final point.
+The way up to Doi Nang Non is steep and narrow and offers at its top a great view on the valley and the small Lahu village.
+We pass on areas near the summit at 1700m high that were previously famous for poppies crops.
+This time is now over so we can enjoy these trails peacefully.
+Finally we tackle a long way down to reach the valley of Chiang Dao, our final point.